What Size Battery Do I Need? Car Battery Group Size Explained

 • 65

-Many car brands tend to favor specific groups, like General Motors.
+Many automobile brands tend to favor specific groups, like General Motors.
 GM often uses side-post batteries, which carry group numbers like 70, 74, 75, and 78.

-This shows that the group number specifies not just the size, but the configuration of the battery as well.
-Some of these include side-post, recessed tops, and American specifications.
+This shows that the group number specifies not just the size, but the arrangement of the battery as well.
+Some of these include side-post, recessed tops, and American standards.

-Thanks to the battery group sizing system, it’s as simple as looking at the unit for the group number and replacing it with one that matches.
-However, you should always look in the owner manual, just in case someone installed the wrong one previously by mistake.
+Thanks to the battery group sizing system, it’s as straightforward as looking at the unit for the group number and replacing it with one that matches.
+However, you should always look in the owner manual, just in case someone installed the incorrect one previously by mistake.

 What Happens If You Install The Wrong-Sized Battery?